ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Rain showers before noon, then showers and thunderstorms.
+         <h3>This Afternoon</h3>Showers and thunderstorms.
 Cloudy.
-High near 54, with temperatures falling to around 50 in
+High near 54, with temperatures falling to around 50 in the afternoon.
+North wind 7 to
-         the afternoon.
-North wind 7 to 15 mph, with gusts as high as 21 mph.
+         15 mph, with gusts as high as 21 mph.
 Chance of precipitation is 100%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">